 The majority of the measures in the cancer portfolio are process measures.
-The Committee encouraged the measurement community to develop outcome measures, specifically for those processes distal to the outcome.
-The Committee also encouraged the development of outcome measures related to process measures whose performance has "topped-out" or is close to "topping-out".
+The Committee encouraged the measurement community to develop outcome measures, specifically for those processes further removed from the outcome.
+The Committee also encouraged the development of outcome measures related to process measures whose performance has "topped out" or is close to "topping out."